$\mathcal{H}$-matrix approximability of inverses of FEM matrices for the time-harmonic Maxwell equations: Helmholtz decompositions: continuous and localized discrete

 In order to prove the following lemmas, we need to introduce some projections and their properties.
-Let $D \subset \R^3$ be a simply connected Lipschitz domain and $\widetilde{D}$ and $\TT _h(D)$ be defined according to Definition~\ref{def:mesh-conforming}.
+Let $D \subset \R^3$ be a box and $\widetilde{D}$ be defined according to Assumption~\ref{def:mesh-conforming}.
 We define the space